ibi8588/project-00/readme.md

 ###### What is this project?

-You'll be building one more browser game, synthesizing all the knowledge you've packed into your brain over the past two weeks!
+You'll be building one more browser game, synthesizing all the knowledge you've packed into your brain over the past week and a half!
 You'll be leveraging the power of jQuery to create a **Racing Game**, where two players can move their "cars" across the browser to compete for the win.

 **You will be working individually for this project**, but we encourage you to get help from your peers and even pair-program on each other's projects when bugs arise.